-- You can now use the Size group of functions to specify a precise size of either the height or width of your picture, you will see Word will automatically adjust the alternative measurement to maintain the correct height: width ratio
+- You can now use the Size group of functions to specify a precise size of either the height or width of your picture, you will see Word will automatically adjust the alternative measurement to maintain the correct height to width ratio.

-- Use the up and down arrows adjacent to the Height and Width fields to adjust the image size to the desired size
+- Use the up and down arrows adjacent to the Height or Width fields to adjust the image size to the desired size.

-- When manually resizing the best thing to remember is “Always use a corner resize handle” which are shown as white circles, this will ensure that both the height and width is adjusted at the same time and will maintain the height: width ratio of your image
+- When manually resizing the best thing to remember is “Always use a corner resize handle” which are shown as white circles, this will ensure that both the height and width is adjusted at the same time and will maintain the height to width ratio of your image.

 If you have a large number of images within your document, you may like to take a look at my post which demonstrates how to compress your pictures to reduce file sizes in Word.